molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 Always rerun the Sample Mix-up Mapper after removing or changing sample IDs and check whether the results become better.

 ##Step 5 - The optimum number of PCs to remove
 Prior to eQTL mapping, we would like to determine whether removing PCs increases power to detect *cis*- and *trans*-QTLs.
-For each PC removing step (during normalization), this method runs both *cis*- and *trans*-eQTLs mapping(to refresh your memory: [see the section on normalization](link)).
+For each PC removing step (during normalization), this method runs both *cis*- and *trans*-eQTLs mapping(to refresh your memory: [Step 3 - Phenotype data normalization](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#step-3---phenotype-data-normalization)).

 1. To be able to determine the optimum number of PCs to remove, and to reduce calculation time, we ordinarily run the *cis*-analysis on a selection of about 300.000 SNPs (Illumina HumanHap 300K content) and the *trans*-analysis on a selection of about 5.000 SNPs (content of the GWAS database: Genome.gov/GWAS/).
 However, other selections of SNPs can be used as well as detailed below.
 At the end of the analyses, the program will produce a list with the number of significant *cis*- and *trans*-QTLs, for each increment of PC removal.
 Based on this list, a table will be created showing the optimum number of PCs to remove. **This analysis is optional**.
 2. Because we have seen that some PCs explain genetic variation, we perform an additional analysis to only adjust for PCs that have no genetic association.
 To identify the PCs that have no genetic association, we perform a QTL mapping on the principal component eigenvector matrix (PCAOverSamplesEigenvectorsTransposed.txt.gz).
 We call PCs genetically associated when they have a FDR of 0 (thus selecting truly significantly affected components only).
 Subsequently, we repeat the *cis*- and *trans*-QTL analyses, although this time we do not remove PCs that are genetically associated.
 Additionally, this second step also writes new PC Corrected phenotype files, although this time, excluding those compontents with a genetic association.